bengt-w/soundbot/README.md

 # soundbot
-This is a small discord.py soundboard bot with HTTP-API and webinterface using flask.
+This is a small discord.py soundboard bot with REST-API and webinterface using flask.

 I got the initial code with a Tkinther interface from https://github.com/JonasB2510 I changed it so it is using flask as an WebUI with HTTP-Basic-Auth